FlexMeasures/flexmeasures/documentation/plugin/customisation.rst

 Let's walk through an example!

 First, we need to write a function which accepts arguments just like the in-built schedulers (their code is `here <https://github.com/FlexMeasures/flexmeasures/tree/main/flexmeasures/data/models/planning>`_).
-The following minimal example gives you an idea of the inputs and outputs:
+The following minimal example gives you an idea of some meta information you can add for labeling your data, as well as the inputs and outputs of such a scheduling function:

 .. code-block:: python